 The third year is all about your Master’s thesis.
 You will demonstrate your ability to function in a clinical department in a hospital at an academic, technical-medical level, and you will apply your skills in applied scientific research and daily medical practice within your chosen specialization.

 The Experimental Centre for Technical Medicine (ECTM) plays a crucial role in the education of students of Technical Medicine at the UT.
 It offers a professional, safe learning environment that simulates actual medical practice with the aid of state-of-the-art technology.
 The ECTM educates students in such a way that they develop a thorough insight into the use of technology in patient care and develop their personal skills sets.
 Working at the ECTM, you will develop a keen risk awareness and be trained to create the safest possible solutions.
 The ECTM will also help you gain profound insight into the interrelated functions of the human body.
 This vital insight will help you to diagnose, conduct interventions and find innovative ‘technical-medicine’ solutions to complex patient problems.
 For example, in the ECTM Intensive Care Unit and in the Operating Theatre, students are confronted with medical problems that they must solve, often supervised by professionals.
 This approach to education aiming at the creation of ‘real insight’ differs strongly from the approach common to most skills labs.

-Technical Medicine is open to students with a Bachelor’s degree in Clinical Technology ('Technische Geneeskunde' or 'Klinische Technologie').
+Technical Medicine is open to students with a Bachelor’s degree in Technical Medicine ('Technische Geneeskunde' or 'Klinische Technologie').
 Students with a Bachelor’s degree in a relevant field of study who possess similar competencies may be considered for admission after first completing a pre-Master’s programme.